david-andrew/dewy-lang/mdbook/src/range-types.md

 # Range Types

+## Numeric ranges

-Ranges allow you to describe a range of numbers
+Numeric ranges allow you to describe a range of real numbers

 Inclusive and exclusive bounds on a range can be specified with `[]` i.e. open bounds, and `()` i.e. closed bounds.
 If no bounds are included, then the default is open bounds